1. Your Privacy Explained

 We collect the following types of information when you use our Recite service:

 You may be required to supply payment information such as credit or debit card details when using the paid version of the Recite service.
-This information is processed by a 3rd party clearing company, "Stripe".
-You can find more information on our use of 3rd parties under the section: 3rd Party Processing and the use of Intermediaries
+This information is processed by a 3rd party clearing company, "Paddle."
+You can find more information on our use of 3rd parties under the section: 3rd Party Processing and the use of Intermediaries.

 3. What Data Do We Collect?